So Much for the Afterglow

-So Much for the Afterglow remains Everclear's best selling album with a 2× Platinum certification by the RIAA in 1998.
+So Much for the Afterglow debuted at number 33 on the Billboard 200 chart, selling 34,000 in its first week of release.
+It stayed on the chart for 88 weeks, and was certified 2× Platinum by the RIAA in 1998.
+It remains Everclear's best selling album, having sold 2.2 million copies in the United States by July 2004.

 Production

 It was originally going to be called Pure White Evil, however, the title was changed to So Much for the Afterglow in March 1997.

 Early on, singer Art Alexakis wanted to create "a combination of even heavier songs, more punk songs, and then kind of more melodic stuff."
 By the time touring for Sparkle and Fade ended and recording began, the direction of the album shifted.
 Alexakis remarked to MTV that, "the fact is, Sparkle and Fade was a rock record with pop influences; this time we tried to make a pop record with rock influences."
 Regarding the recording process, Greg Eklund reflected, "We rented a room in a warehouse, oddly enough by Esco Steel, where I used to work, in Northwest Portland.
 We were literally around the corner from where I used to work in a steel foundry.
 I don't know how we found it, but it was in a really dilapidated warehouse down there.
 And Craig got, like, shingles and some weird flu that put him in the hospital or something.
 So I remember when we started working on Art's new songs it was just him and me."
 He also noted there was pressure to follow up the success of the song "Santa Monica", commenting "We'd had some success with "Santa Monica" but there was a really big question mark whether we'd be able to continue that.
 You know what everybody says—you have 10 years to write your first record and six months to write your second.
 Art was a good songwriter, so I knew we had good songs, but it was sorta like, 'Wow, if this doesn't go, this might all end right here.'"

 Pro Tools were utilized during the recording, including on the song "El Distorto de Melodica", which was composed in Pro Tools by associate producer Lars Fox, using techniques he'd developed while with his band, Grotus.
 On earlier Everclear releases, Alexakis sped up the tapes of songs to make them faster and more energetic.
 Due to Pro Tools, he was able to speed up songs without having his pitch altered.
 Fox recalled that "Everything to Everyone" was sped up by ten percent.
 He remarked, "If he'd sung it and sped it up that much he'd sound like Mickey Mouse.
 He'd sound like a chipmunk.
 So he sung it with the track already sped up some percentage."

 The final mixes for So Much for the Afterglow were completed in June 1997.